SkillsUnion/tamkeen-software/docs/4-devops/cicd/cd.md

 <img src="../assets/render_free.JPG">

-After creating the web service, access the settings on the left side of the page.
+After creating the web service, access the settings on the left side of the page or click on the Advanced after the environment variables.

+>Note: once the Deploy Web Service is clicked, cancel the deployment using the Cancel Deploy button.

 <img src="../assets/render_settings.JPG">